JacobSeatlholo/bhhome/docs/doc6.md

  ## Software Development

- We plan to help our clients align their digital strategy with their enterprise e strategy across all verticals in order to achieve digital success.
+ We plan to help our clients align their digital strategy with their enterprise e-strategy across all verticals in order to achieve digital success.

 >Interested in learning more?.
 View our [Resources](https://bhhome.vercel.app/docs/doc1) here